The simple answer is all debt…

 There are a handful of companies that chose not to give out this data but they are few and far between.

-The main factors the credit bureau will look at are:
+The main factors the credit bureau will look at when determining your score:

 If you are unsure, the best bet is to obtain a copy of your credit report and see exactly what appears there.